nogjam/carbide/README.md

     - [Rationale](#rationale)

-A collection of tools for increasing developer productivity.
+The developer's edge - a collection of tools for increasing productivity.

 ## scripts/ dir